 In this logic, some tools allow you to assign a weight to each email you create.
 Thus, an editorial newsletter will be 'normally' counted while a commercial email will be 'doubly' counted...

-Excluding email triggers and scenarios
+Excluding email triggers and marketing automation scenarios

 This is the same process as the previous one except that here the tool will say: no more than 2 email solicitations per week outside of transactional emails or outside of certain scenarios that you can define.

-Via a priority engine
+Via an email priority engine

 Some tools (the most advanced ones functionally speaking) offer a priority engine.
 It often happens that your contacts are part of several targets, you can then define which emails your contacts should receive first.
 You can sort your messages in order of importance.